external-secrets/external-secrets/design/011-out-of-tree-plugins.md

 * Running `SecretsServer` in separate pod means that gRPC communication between `SecretsClient` and `SecretsServer` will happen over the network rather than UNIX socket.
 All potential issues related to network communication must be considered (e.g. timeouts, slow responses, server unavailability, retries).
+* `SecretsServer` will run listening socket available within the cluster.
+Traffic should be encrypted and `SecretsClient` must be able to authenticate when sending requests to the server.
 * Running `SecretsServer` in the same pod that ESO increases operational burden by making ESO Helm chart more complicated.

 ### Acceptance Criteria
-This is purely additive feature and can be reverted if necessary.
-Users not relying on out of tree secret stores should not be affected.
+Rolling the feature out should bring no risk to existing users as it is purely additive.
+The feature can be reverted and removed if necessary (e.g. if the implementation would harm ESO stability) without any effect for users not using it.
+It should be released gradually, starting with alpha and promoted to beta when it matures enough.

 Implementation must:
 * Expose metrics for: median, p75, p90, p95 and p99 of communication latency between `SecretsClient` and `SecretsServer`.
 * Use Distributed Tracing for communication between `SecretsClient` and `SecretsServer`.

+Observability features of `SecretsServer` are left to discretion of implementing party.

-In case of high latency between `SecretsClient` and `SecretsServer` user will be able to retrieve latency distribution and analyze distributed traces in order to understand what went wrong.
+In case of high latency between `SecretsClient` and `SecretsServer` user will be able to retrieve latency distribution and analyze distributed traces to understand what went wrong.
 In case of lack of connectivity appropriate timeout (connect timeout and connection timeout) must be set in `SecretsClient` so that connection is terminated.
 A service mesh can be used to provide circuit breaker facility.

-What does it take to make this feature producation ready?
-Please take the time to think about:
-* how would you rollout this feature and rollback if it causes harm?
-* Test Roadmap: what kinds of tests do we want to ensure a good user experience?
-* observability: Do users need to get insights into the inner workings of that feature?
-* monitoring: How can users tell whether the feature is working as expected or not? can we provide dashboards, metrics, reasonable SLIs/SLOs or example alerts for this feature?
-* troubleshooting: How would users want to troubleshoot this particular feature?
-                   Think about different failure modes of this feature.
+Unit tests must be provided to verify behaviour of `SecretsClient` in case of various responses from `SecretsServer`.
+Responses must include erroneous ones, and they must ba handled gracefully by the client.
+Non-conformant response from the server must not cause ESO to panic.

+If integration tests were to be provided, them a mock `SecretsServer` should be used.
+The implementation of the mock server should always return valid response.
+Erroneous scenarios must be tested with unit tests.

 ## Alternatives
-What alternatives do we have and what are their pros and cons?
+Alternatively, we could allow code communicating with non-FOSS and non-public `SecretStores` to the codebase.
+It will be impossible to fully test such integration, and it would provide no value for ESO end users.
+I recommend to reject such an alternative.